-As he gazed into her amber eyes, he beheld something ancient gazing out at him from her doleful face.
-Until, once more, darkness washed over them.
+As he gazed into her amber eyes, he beheld something ancient gazing out at him, from her doleful face until, once more, darkness washed over them.
 Without words, he removed his woollen cloak, wrapped her in it, and carried her to his horse.
-Taking up the reins, they rode away from the sea, and into the greenwood that bordered the castle.
-Through the overhanging branches she saw the glinting eyes of the woodland elves, and the elders of the land collecting healing rosemary for the coming year.
-For the night was St John’s Eve, when the veil between this world and that, thins.
+Taking up the reins, they rode away from the sea, and into the greenwood, that bordered the castle.
+Through the overhanging branches, she saw the glinting eyes of the woodland elves, and the elders of the land, collecting healing rosemary for the coming year.
+For the night was St John”s Eve, when the veil between this world and that, thins.

-On he rode, under the castle gate and into a courtyard, where servants rushed from all quarters to offer assistance.
-Dismounting, he lifted her into his arms, and the realisation washed over her as a man spoke at his side.
+On he rode, under the castle gate, and into a courtyard, where servants rushed from all quarters, to offer assistance.
+Dismounting, he lifted her into his arms, and the realisation washed over her, as a man spoke at his side.

-“Your highness, who is the girl?
-Your father the King will wish to know.
+“Your Highness, who is the girl?
+Your father, the King, will wish to know.
 You cannot bring in gipsies and wanderers!”

 The prince turned to him.

-“I respect you, Henriksen, and if you respected me, you would not need to inform me of such things.
-I found her on the shore, cold and alone, and I dare say so frightened that is why she could not speak to me.”
+“I respect you, Henriksen and, if you respected me, you would not need to inform me of such things.
+I found her on the shore, cold and alone and, I dare say, so frightened that she could not speak to me.”
 He continued up the stone staircase.
-“What would you of had me do?”
-To which the servant replied, “Of course your highness.
+“What would you have had me do?”
+To which, the servant replied, “Of course, your Highness.
 I will see to it that she is cared for.”
-And with that he rushed away down the hall.
-The prince laying the mermaid on a bed in one of the chambers, where she drifted into a deep sleep.
+With that, he rushed away down the hall.
+The prince lay the mermaid on a bed in one of the chambers, where she drifted into a deep sleep.

-The morning star was visible over the sea as she climbed up onto the window seat.
-Lowering her eyes she saw three swans upon the moat, and before the wall, the prince walking through the rose garden with his father.
-She watched them for a moment until they came to a marble statue of a lady surrounded by roses.
-The King shedding a tear before turning away.
+The morning star was visible over the sea, when the mermaid climbed up onto the window seat.
+Lowering her eyes, she saw three swans upon the moat and, before the wall, the prince walking through the rose garden, with his father.
+She watched them for a moment, until they came to a marble statue of a lady, surrounded by roses.
+The King shed a tear, before turning away.
 The mermaid withdrew from the window, and curled herself up in the silken sheets, the soft breeze rustling the brocade curtains.

 “Good morning miss.”
-A maid, no older than herself called from the door.
-She smiled at her, as the girl helped her chose a white shift with a band of braided silver at the waist.
+A maid, no older than herself, called from the door.
+She smiled at her, as the girl helped her choose a white shift, with a band of braided silver at the waist.
 Once she was washed and dressed, the mermaid followed the maid out of the door.

-Breathing through the pain she fixed her eyes on the marble walls, admiring the sweet scent and woodland feel of the evergreen and honeysuckle entwined around the columns.
+Breathing through her pain, she fixed her eyes on the marble walls, admiring the sweet scent and woodland feel of the evergreen and honeysuckle, entwined around the columns.

 “Good morning.”
-The prince beamed at her as she returned his smile, the staff shuffling uncomfortably all around as he led her out into the garden.
+The prince beamed at her, as she returned his smile, the staff shuffling uncomfortably, all around, as he led her out into the garden.

 “Can I ask you how you slept?”
-He said and she nodded and smiled as they crossed into the rose garden.
-Taking a seat beneath an archway of cream roses, the prince spoke.
+He said and she nodded and smiled, as they crossed into the rose garden.
+Taking a seat, beneath an archway of cream roses, the prince spoke.
 “Your face is familiar to me.”
 She smiled eagerly, but still the silence remained between them.
 “I do not know if you can understand me fully, but I wish you to know that you are welcome to stay in this castle until your health is restored, and your family come to find you.”
 Her eyes dropped at this.